-A special science day aimed at widening access for young people of refugee and minority ethnic communities, encouraging them to consider the place which science and overall STEM subjects might have in in their lives and educational futures, attracted a range of visiting families.
+A special science day for young people of refugee and minority ethnic communities aims to encourage them to consider the place which science might have in in their lives and educational futures.

 The event is being run this weekend jointly by Heriot-Watt, Edinburgh and Edinburgh Napier Universities, co-hosted by the Multi-Cultural Family Base (MCFB), with funding from the Royal Academy of Edinburgh's Youth Academy of Scotland (RAE YAS), and is being led by Dr Maïwenn Kersaudy-Kerhoas.

 In science, engineering and technology we need inclusiveness, as the diversity of thoughts is important to generate high quality research and tackle tomorrow's challenges.